 When It's Cash

-If the boss gives you a little bonus money to help you slide into retirement, you pay the government.
+If the boss gives you a little bonus money to help you slide into retirement, you pay the government its share.
 Cash from your employer always counts as taxable income, whether it's offered as a bonus, a lifetime achievement award or for your length of service with the company.
-If it's a savings bond or a gift certificate that's also taxable.
+If it's a savings bond, gift certificate or anything else that can be exchanged for cash, that's also taxable.
 A non-cash contribution may be tax-free if it meets the IRS requirements to exclude it from your income.

 If your employer has a "qualified plan" for giving out retirement awards, you can accept non-cash gifts up to $1,600 tax-free.
 The plan is qualified if the rules for awards and gifts are written out and the size of the gift doesn't reflect the size of your paycheck.
 If your retirement gift is not part of a qualified plan, you can't take a gift larger than $400.
 You only pay tax on the gift's value above the dollar limit.